FXOpen

 Common Mistakes to Avoid When Identifying an ABCD Chart Pattern

-Of course, ABCD patterns aren’t a silver bullet when it comes to successful trading.
+Of course, ABCD patterns aren’t a silver bullet when it comes to effective trading.
 There are several common mistakes made by inexperienced traders when trading these types of patterns, such as:

-• Trading every potential ABCD formation they see.
-It’s preferable to be selective with your entries and look for confirmation.
+- Trading every potential ABCD formation they see.
+It’s preferable to be selective with entries and look for confirmation.

-How to Start Using the ABCD Pattern in Forex Trading
+How Can You Use the ABCD Pattern in Trading?

 *At FXOpen UK, Cryptocurrency CFDs are only available for trading by those clients categorised as Professional clients under FCA Rules.
 They are not available for trading by Retail clients.